Hazrat Mirza Ghulam Ahmad

 and not by way of reality.
 The above quotation begins by saying

-that a man will appear who will be called Jesus and the son of
+that a man will appear who will be called Jesus and the son of Mary

-he is also not actually nabi.
+not actually nabi.
 Elsewhere he has written:

-And in the hadith The ulama of my
+And in the hadith The ulama of my Umma

-is also metaphorically a prophet.
-(Izala Auham,
+also metaphorically a prophet.
+(Izala Auham, p.

-p.
 349; RK, vol. 3, p.
 278)

 Therefore this statement in Haqiqat-ul-Wahy does not take

-him outside and above the category of a muhaddas, wali
+him outside and above the category of a muhaddas, wali and

 Continuing with our critics quote, we read:

-and will be called Nabi which means that he will be
+and will be called Nabi which means that he will be getting

-getting the excellence of communion and communication.
+the excellence of communion and communication.

 Compare this with the following explanation given by the Promised